Snap supports a set of system-wide options that allow you to customise your snap environment.

 By default, refresh is enabled when a metered connection is detected.

-Use refresh.retain to set the maximum number of a snap’s revisions stored by the system:
+Use refresh.retain to set the maximum number of a snap’s revisions stored by the system after the next refresh:

 $ sudo snap set system refresh.retain=3